 |

-Number 91, built 1846-50 as a police house by T. F. Krasnopevkovy
+as a police house by T. F. Krasnopevkov

-and now hosting the newly opened 'Nevsky
+& V. Beretta, it is now hosting the 'Nevsky

 91' mini-hotel.
 Fully operational from May 2003.
 (Currently awaiting